dclaar/purple_air/README.md

 ## Other Features

 - Uses accelerometer to display text correctly with device on either side.
+  - Note that this pauses during sub-modes (brightness & corrections).
 - Uses the WiFi credentials that were setup in M5Burner.
 - Heartbeat shows that the unit is working, even if the AQI isn't changing.
 - There is also a "marching ants" chaser to show that it is working.
 See below.
+- If one is in a sub-mode (brightness & corrections) and forgets to exit, it will exit back to the main menu eventually.

 ### "Marching ants"